Mel Baggs: Work

 [They] told me that because [they don't] communicate with conventional spoken word, [they are] written off, discarded and thought of as mentally retarded.
 Nothing could be further from the truth.
 As I sat with [them] in [their] apartment, I couldn't help but wonder how many more people like Amanda are out there, hidden, but reachable, if we just tried harder.

 Video artist Mark Leckey stated he was, in a sense, envious of Baggs' stated empathic relationship to inanimate objects.
 The singing at the beginning of Leckey's video "Prop4aShw" is from Baggs' "In My Language".

 Baggs advocated for a consistent definition of autism awareness, claiming that awareness was misrepresented by both parents and some advocates.
 They wrote articles in two online blogs: "Ballastexistenz" and "Cussin' and Discussin'".

 They were most likely the first person to coin the term "Aspie supremacy" in an article on their blog, "Ballastexistenz", called "Aspie supremacy can kill".

-Baggs said they named their first blog "Ballastexistenz" to show that people like them were capable of living a worthy life, since it was a historical term, "Ballastexistenzen", used to describe disabled people as incapable.
+Baggs said they named their first blog "Ballastexistenz" to show that people like them were capable of living a worthy life, since it was derived from a historical German term, "Ballastexistenzen", used to describe disabled people as incapable.

 Baggs wrote about numerous other syndromes and disabilities, including obsessive–compulsive disorder, Tourette syndrome, post-traumatic stress disorder, craniofacial abnormality, synesthesia, bronchiectasis, hypermobility, Irlen syndrome, and asthma.

+Reception

+Literary critic Gustavo Rückert analyzes Baggs's video In My Language (2007) as an important poetic and political manifesto that combats ableism by deconstructing the hegemonic medical view that sees autism solely through the lens of deficit and lack.
+The author argues that Baggs's physical interactions with the environment are not empty stereotypies, but rather a valid language and an embodied poetry that re-cognizes the world through the senses.
+Rückert highlights that Baggs acts as a "border artist," making the effort to translate their rich autistic reality into standard neurotypical language with the goal of demanding respect and criticizing the violent and exclusionary way society operates.